WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. verb: card (wool, cotton, etc.) coarsely. 粗略地梳理（羊毛，棉花，等等）。

+- secular

+  1. adjective: denoting attitudes, activities, or other things that have no religious or spiritual basis.

+     _"secular buildings"_

+  2. adjective(ASTRONOMY): of or denoting slow changes in the motion of the sun or planets.

+  3. adjective(ECONOMICS): (of a fluctuation or trend) occurring or persisting over an indefinitely long period.

+     _"there is evidence that the slump is not cyclical but secular"_

+  4. adjective: occurring once every century or similarly long period (used especially in reference to celebratory games in ancient Rome).

+  5. noun: a secular priest.

 - seeth

   1. verb: (of a liquid) bubble up as a result of being boiled. （液体）由于沸腾而冒泡。